CHRISTMAS IN THESSALONIKI: TOP 10 THINGS TO SEE AND DO

 Every year, the first signs of Christmas in Thessaloniki appear in mid-November when most of the commercial stores, cafe-bars, pastry shops, and restaurants of the city are being decorated for the upcoming holidays.
 Officially, however, the Christmas season in Thessaloniki begins in early December with a large concert and the lighting of the Christmas tree in Aristotelous Square.
 The event is organized by the Municipality of Thessaloniki and it also includes the setting up of all the festive decorations and installations in the square itself and all around the city.

-This year, the concert and the lighting of the Christmas tree will take place on December 7, 2022.
+This year, however, the Christmas concert and the lighting of the Christmas tree will take place a little bit earlier, on November 30, 2024, on the same day that the Metro of Thessaloniki will start operating.

 The festive atmosphere in Thessaloniki runs through the whole month of December and is continued even on the first days of the new year until the Epiphany holiday on January 6.
 During this joyful time of the year, there are many events and things you can see or do in Thessaloniki – probably more than what you might have expected.
 Here we have gathered for you the 10 best of them.